Hodge-to-singular correspondence for reduced curves: Main results

 \subsection{Notation}

 The intersection cohomology of a complex variety $X$ with middle perversity and rational coefficients is denoted by $\IH^*(X, \QQ) \coloneqq H^*(\IC(X, \QQ))$, where $\IC(X, \QQ)$ is the perverse intersection cohomology complex of $X$ shifted by $-\dim X$.
 Ordinary singular cohomology with rational coefficients is denoted by $H^*(X, \QQ)$.
 Recall that they all carry mixed Hodge structures.
 Intersection complexes and perverse sheaves on an algebraic stack are descents of perverse sheaves from a smooth atlas; see \cite{Joshua1991, LMB00, LO09}.
 The formalism of six operations works in this context too.
+An adaptation of the theory of mixed Hodge modules to stacks is sketched in \cite[\S 2.2 and \S 2.3]{Davison2021}.
+However, since we only deal with Deligne--Mumford stacks several technical issues simplify drastically.
+One can proceed for instance along the lines of \cite[III.15]{KW2001}.
 We use it in \cref{sec:singularitiesUnivComp}.